-We are developing an integrated algorithm analysis and mapping environment particularly tailored for signal processing applications on Adaptive Computing Systems (ACS).
-Our environment allows a designer to map signal processing algorithms to an ACS faster, by an order of magnitude, than is currently possible.

-Our approach has been to focus on three areas of capability critical to the success of adaptive computing and to integrate these capabilities into an open, extensible software framework [1].
-The development of the three areas, algorithm analysis, algorithm mapping, and smart generators, are taking advantage of the special characteristics of signal processing algorithms to reduce the time to field the ACS.
-Figure 1 shows a conceptual view of our environment.
-These capabilities are being implemented as extensions to the Ptolemy design environment developed at the University of California, Berkeley [2].
+Our team is developing an integrated algorithm analysis and mapping environment for migrating a dataflow representation of a signal processing algorithm into an Adaptive Computing System (ACS) consisting of field programmable gate arrays (FPGAs).
+This environment allows designers to transform signal processing algorithms into FPGA-based hardware faster, by an order of magnitude, than is currently possible.
+Our approach has been to focus on three areas of capability critical to the success of adaptive computing: algorithm analysis, algorithm mapping, and smart generators.
+These capabilities are taking advantage of the special characteristics of signal processing algorithms to reduce the time to field the ACS, and are being implemented as extensions to the Ptolemy design environment developed at the University of California, Berkeley.